remscodes/ngx-testing-tools/website/docs/api/test-beds/pipe.md

 Imports template's dependencies for the described pipe.

 :::note
-It is often used for non-standalone pipe, because standalone component embed its own importations.
+It is often used for non-standalone pipe, because standalone pipe embed its own importations.
 :::

 Example :